 - Do not use heating pads, heat lamps, or stoves, fireplaces, or radiators for warming.
 Frostbitten areas are numb and easily burned

 Trench foot, also called immersion foot, is an injury of the feet resulting from prolonged exposure to wet and cold conditions.
 Trench foot can occur at temperatures as high as 60°F if the feet are constantly wet.
-Injury occurs because wet feet lose heat 25-times faster than dry feet.
+The injury occurs because wet feet lose heat 25-times faster than dry feet.
 Therefore, to prevent heat loss, the body constricts blood vessels to shut down circulation in the feet.
-Skin tissue begins to die because of lack of oxygen and nutrients and due to the buildup of toxic products.
+Skin tissue begins to die because of a lack of oxygen and nutrients and due to the buildup of toxic products.

 - Reddening of the skin

 - Bleeding under the skin

 - Gangrene (the foot may turn dark purple, blue, or gray)

 - Dry the feet

 - Avoid walking on feet, as it may cause tissue damage

 Many problems come from cold stress, and you must always be on the lookout for them.
 Not only that, but these conditions are insidious as well, fogging the mind and making it almost impossible for the victim to get to safety.
 You must look out for others who are suffering and do not know it, because they could die without proper care.
 Use a buddy system to watch over each other.
 Keep everyone safe, and everyone will keep you safe from these dangers.